 The EAN symbology

-The barcode symbology most commonly seen in Europe (and most of the rest of the world) is EAN.
-It is a numeric only bar code system used for identification of retail products.
-Unique EAN numbers are allocated to each separate retail product, not just by product brand but by variation (weight, colour, flavour, etc..).
+The barcode symbology most often seen in Europe and most of the rest of the world is EAN.
+It is a numeric-only bar code system used for identification of retail products.
+Unique numbers are allocated to each separate retail product, not just by product brand but by variation (weight, colour, flavour, etc..).
 Also separate numbers are required when the product changes (except when the price changes).

 The 13 digit code is more common.
 The 8 digit code is generally used where space is restricted.

 There are two other variants of EAN which have supplementary "add-on" codes: 13+2 and 13+5: